kad-ecoli/CAFAbeyond/README.md

 * UniProt-GOA [2021-04-08](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/old/UNIPROT/goa_uniprot_all.gpa.203.gz) and [2020-06-16](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/old/UNIPROT/goa_uniprot_all.gaf.198.gz)
 * Gene Ontology [2020-06-01](http://release.geneontology.org/2020-06-01/ontology/go-basic.obo)

 Unless mentioned otherwise, all analysis are for new GO annotations at t1=20210408 compared to t0=20200616.
 For section 1, 2, and 3, experimental GO terms are defined the same as in CAFA2 to CAFA4 (EXP, IDA, IPI, IMP, IGI, IEP, TAS, IC).
 Inclusion of additional types of evidence will be discussed in section 4.
-Information content (IC) of a term is calculated using annotations at t0.
+Information content (IC) of a term is calculated using annotations at t0 with evidence codes EXP, IDA, IPI, IMP, IGI, IEP, TAS, IC.

 ## 1. GO term exclusion ##